Pete Caringi Jr.: Coaching career

 Caringi coached the Maryland Bays to the 1990 American Professional Soccer League championship.
-The Bays finished the regular season 20–5 and won the finals against a very good San Francisco Bay Blackhawks team.
+The Bays finished the regular season 20–5 and won the finals against the San Francisco Bay Blackhawks team.

 As the coach at Essex Community College from 1981 and 1990, he led Essex to seven JuCo championships and five Region XX Titles.
 His 84 and 89 teams played in the NJCAA National Finals.
 He was named NJCAA National Coach of the Year in 84 and 89.
 He has been the head coach of UMBC Retrievers soccer since 1991.
 He led UMBC to the NCAA Tournament in 99 and the 2nd Round in 2010,12,13 His 2014 College Cup semifinals, Caringi was named the NSCAA Division I Coach of the Year and the Soccer America Coach of the Year.

 After 32 seasons as UMBC head coach, Caringi announced his retirement in 2023.